purescript-contrib/purescript-argonaut-codecs/README.md

     -- user is logged in and is the author
     Just (Username username)
       | author == username -> Right You
-      -- user is not the author, or no one is logged in, so use the `following` flag
-      | otherwise -> Right $ Other author following
+    -- user is not the author, or no one is logged in, so use the `following` flag _ -> Right $ Other author $ Following following
-    Nothing -> Left $ Named "Username" MissingValue

 decodeJsonBlogPost :: Maybe Username -> Json -> Either JsonDecodeError BlogPost decodeJsonBlogPost username json = do